ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Proposed approach

 \subsubsection{Conversational Faithfulness (CF)}

-Evaluating how grounded a response is concerning the information provided is important to QA systems using RAG.
-Existing metrics that address this do not encapsulate additional complexities associated with conversational agents in a clinical setting.
-Therefore we propose a new metric Conversational Faithfulness (CF).
+Evaluating the alignment of a response with the provided information is crucial for QA systems using RAG.
+Existing metrics fail to capture the complexities of conversational agents in clinical settings.
+We propose a newly-defined metric, \textbf{Conversational Faithfulness}, to address this gap.

-Given an answer-context pair, Conversational Faithfulness is defined as the proportion of information-containing sentences that are faithful to the context.
-To calculate CF, we employ the following steps: \begin{enumerate}[noitemsep, topsep=0pt] \item We categorise different sentences in the response into \textbf{"acknowledgements"}, \textbf{"questions"} and \textbf{"informative"}.
-We provide the prompt used to achieve this step in the appendix (\ref{lst:cf__prompt}). \item We determine whether the \textbf{informative} sentences are grounded in context.
-We provide the prompt used to achieve this step in the appendix (\ref{lst:cf__prompt1}). \end{enumerate} Finally, CF is calculated as the fraction of the number of informative sentences grounded in context to the total number of informative sentences.
+Given an answer-context pair, CF is defined as the proportion of information-containing sentences that are faithful to the context.
+To calculate CF, we employ the following steps:

+\begin{enumerate} \item We categorize sentences in the response as either "information-containing" or "not information-containing" and extract the information-containing sentences. \item We determine whether the information-containing sentences are grounded in context. \end{enumerate} The prompts used to execute these steps are provided in Appendix~\ref{fig:CF prompt}.
+Finally, CF is calculated as follows: